Beaver: Profile and Information

 The gestation period lasts 104 – 111 days, with 3 or 4 kits or young being born.
 Newborn beavers are fully furred and precocial.

-When they finally leave the lodge, they will help their parents repair the dams and lodges and also build food caches in the fall.
+When they finally leave the lodge, they will help their parents repair the dams and lodges and build food caches in the fall.

 Young beavers depend on their parents for food and also to teach them life skills.